Chubb Limited [CB] – Is there any real value to CB Stock or is it vaporware?

-Chubb Limited[CB] stock saw a move by 7.29% on Thursday, touching 4.03 million.
+Chubb Limited[CB] stock saw a move by -1.71% on Monday, touching 1.16 million.
 Based on the recent volume, Chubb Limited stock traders appear to be active.
-The most recent trading volume of CB shares recorded 457.78M shares, which represents the daily volume of traded shares.
-Analysts estimates state that Chubb Limited [CB] stock could reach median target price of $165.50.
+The most recent trading volume of CB shares recorded 455.28M shares, which represents the daily volume of traded shares.

 Chubb Limited [NYSE:CB]: Analyst Rating and Earnings